This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for lung cancer

-- Eat healthy foods.
+- Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
-It may be easier for you to eat several small meals a day rather than a few large meals.

 You will need to see your oncologist for ongoing treatment.
 Write down your questions so you remember to ask them during your visits.